data-pup/misc-notes/twiggy-issue-57/NOTES.md

 Coming back to this, I think a good starting point would be to identify all of the public functions that are exported from a module.

+(days of reading source pass)

+AHHHH what if I compute successors too! `ack` seems to think the predecessors tree is only used for paths, so I can force computation of a similar tree when we want to go from the top down.
+Otherwise, that can stay as `None`!!!